uranusjr/packaging-metadata-comparisons/topics/project_urls.md

 For PyPI there are no required or suggested URLs, although there is special [support for certain URL names that lead to specific icons](https://github.com/pypa/warehouse/blob/master/warehouse/templates/packaging/detail.html).

+Hugo van Kemenade also did a [similar investigation on this topic](https://github.com/hugovk/pypi-tools/issues/11) for the pypi-tools project.

 ## Goals

 Provide a way to specify multiple URLs for a project.